CaronShi/Yelp-Like-Web-Application-with-Flask/README.md

-# Yelp-RESTful-API-Web-Application-with-Flask
+# Yelp RESTful API Web Application

-#deploy on GCP with the following link
+The web is developed by Flask in the backend and HTML/CSS/JS in the front end, and deployed on GCP with the following link

 https://my571project-48.wm.r.appspot.com/